-Fee-simple appraisal option.
-Within 60 days after notice of informal meeting results or final determination of valuation has been mailed, aggrieved taxpayers who have not filed further appeals with BOTA will have the option of filing with their county appraisers certified fee-simple appraisals that reflect the valuation of the property in question as of January 1 of the tax year in question.
-County appraisers subsequently are required to review and consider such appraisals prior to mailing supplemental notices of final determination of valuations within 90 days.
-County appraisers face the burden of proof in disputing the fee-simple appraisal valuations and further are required to explain the reasons such valuations were not utilized in the supplemental notices.
-Taxpayers aggrieved of the final valuations in such notices have an additional 30 days to appeal to BOTA.
+Within 60 days after notice of informal meeting results or final determination of valuation has been mailed, aggrieved taxpayers who have not filed further appeals with BOTA would have the option of filing with their county appraisers certified fee-simple appraisals that reflect the valuation of the property in question as of January 1 of the tax year in question.
+County appraisers subsequently would be required to review and consider such appraisals prior to mailing supplemental notices of final determination of valuations within 90 days.
+County appraisers would face the burden of proof in disputing the fee-simple appraisal valuations and further would be required to explain the reasons such valuations were not utilized in the supplemental notices.
+Taxpayers aggrieved of the final valuations in such notices would have an additional 30 days to appeal to BOTA.

-Study result presentations.
-For all counties failing to meet minimum requirements for substantial appraisal compliance, the Director is required to present the most recent sales-ratio study results, as well as the results of any subsequent audits, to boards of county commissioners in open meetings.
-Any such presentations are required to include summary information on the number of valuation protests and their outcomes.
+For all counties failing to meet minimum requirements for substantial appraisal compliance, the Director would be required to present the most recent sales-ratio study results, as well as the results of any subsequent audits, to boards of county commissioners in open meetings.
+Any such presentations would be required to include summary information on the number of valuation protest and their outcomes.

-Market study analysis publication.
-Finally, the bill requires appraisers to publish the results of the annual market study analysis in both the official county newspaper and on the official county website, if the county has an official county website.
-The bill also changes the timing of publication from at least five business days prior to the mailing of valuation notices to at least ten business days prior to the mailing of the valuation notices.
+Finally, an additional provision of the bill would require appraisers to publish the results of the annual market study analysis in both the the official county newspaper and on the official county website, if the county has an official county website.
+Current law only requires publication in the official county newspaper.
+The bill also would change the timing of publication from at least five business days prior to the mailing of valuation notices to at least ten business days prior to the mailing of the valuation notices.